-Windows 10 OS for PC and Android OS for smartphones remains as the preferred choice for many users.
+Windows 10 OS for PC and Android OS for smartphones remains the preferred choice for many users.
 Both the OS are highly popular and continue to evolve with updates and enhancements.
 As their user, you have always vouched for greater integration between the two platforms so that data access becomes easy.

 Connect Android phone to Windows 10 PC